-Below are the local missions opportunities currently supported by Culdee Presbyterian Church through the yearly budget.
+Below are the local missions opportunities currently supported by Culdee Presbyterian Church.
 To learn more about any one of them, click on the link to be redirected to their own websites.

 Friend to Friend www.moorefriends.org/

 Friend to Friend is a non-profit organization, which offers help to all persons affected by interpersonal violence, such as:

 - Sexual Assault

 Friend to Friend hopes to ease the immediate pain of such violence and to facilitate emotional healing.
 They offer free guidance, 24-hour crisis line, referral services, shelter, support groups, programs for children, court advocacy, court and hospital accompaniment and community education.